soushie13/Eklipse_Biodiversity_and_pandemics/README.md

 2. Grouped into broader thematic categories
 3. Consolidated into final policy recommendations and research gaps

 ⚠️ Note: The thematic grouping and final synthesis were conducted manually and are not automated in the R scripts.
+Eklipse_textmining.R is an illustrative example.